 - Work closely with Close Up’s partners, from Bank of America to the Congressional Hispanic Caucus Institute, to serve participants in special-focus youth summits, including those for Native American students and migrant and immigrant youth.

-- Lead students in explorations of historical cities up and down the east coast, including New York City, Philadelphia, Gettysburg, and Williamsburg.
+- Lead students in explorations of historical cities up and down the east coast, including New York City, Philadelphia, and Williamsburg.

 - Participate in professional development sessions with skilled educators.